skiesel/joshuatree/README.md

 # joshuatree

-Monte Carlo Tree Search for some games
+Monte Carlo Tree Search for some simple games